 Our retreats were designed by Board members and staff in collaboration with nationally-recognized restorative justice leaders and are led by Jennifer Thompson and Katie Monroe, both of whom have been trained to facilitate restorative justice circles.
+Our social work staff is present throughout the retreat to provide additional support to retreat participants as needed.
 Participants who have attended three previous retreats have the opportunity to co-facilitate the retreats and be trained to facilitate circles in their own communities.
-Our social work staff is present throughout to provide specific support as needed.

 We incorporate continual feedback from retreat participants to ensure that our retreats continue to meet participant needs and provide opportunities for healing.
 Our retreats also create opportunities for us to assess and respond to individual needs and provide additional support, such as connecting people in need to specialized services in their geographical region and to individualized peer support.
 To supplement between retreats, we offer other opportunities for peer support and recovery in both individual and group settings, such as online “circle” groups, peer-to-peer videos, and peer-led recommendations and resources.